KDE/documentation-develop-kde-org/content/docs/plasma/widget/testing.md

 ## Testing DPI Scaling

-By setting the `QT_SCALE_FACTOR=2` we can double the DPI value from `96` to `192` just for the `plasmoidviewer` window.
+By setting the `QT_SCALE_FACTOR=2` environment variable we can double the DPI value from `96` to `192` just for the `plasmoidviewer` window.
 This is great for testing if your code will support a HiDPI screen.

 If you're testing a very high DPI, you'll probably find the default `plasmoidviewer` window is too small to show the widget, so we'll set the size and position of the window.
 Note that the window will go maximized if you set a size larger than you screen has available.